 Pwllheli is perhaps one of the most well-known places in this area, made famous by Butlins more than half a century ago.
 Today, Pwllheli is a thriving market town with plenty to offer.
 The beaches there routinely win Blue Flag awards, and their sheltered, south-facing aspect makes them popular with young families who are keen to splash and paddle.
-There are plenty of opportunities for boat trips from Pwllheli Marina, to tour the coastal waters looking for seals, dolphins and marine birds.
+There are plenty of opportunities for boat trips from Pwllheli Marina to tour the coastal waters looking for seals, dolphins, and marine birds.

-For walkers, the Llyn Peninsula offers almost 100 miles of coastal path, with trails and walks that are suitable for all abilities.
-The hills of Yr Eifl will take you to the highest point on the Llyn Peninsula, giving a fairly challenging day’s walking.
+For walkers, the Llyn Peninsula offers almost 100 miles of coastal path, with trails and walks suitable for all abilities.
+The hills of Yr Eifl will take you to the highest point on the Llyn Peninsula, giving you a fairly challenging day’s walking.
 Elsewhere, there are more leisurely walks available, such as that along the headland from Aberdaron, which rewards walkers with superb views over to Bardsey Island.

 Since 1999 Wales Tourists Online has been providing guests with the means to find their ideal holiday in Wales.
 From B&Bs to campsites, hotels to cottages, we have a superb choice of stunning accommodation throughout Wales.